gtfierro/mpdb/README.md

 `GETPERSIST` returns a map of key/value pairs corresponding to the list of keys sent in the query.
 All keys will be included in the returned map, and will have `nil` values if they were not found in the database.
-If there was an error in the transaction, the usual error message format will be returned (see `PERSIST`).

 #### `INSERT`